Variational Latent-State GPT for Semi-Supervised Task-Oriented Dialog Systems: Method

 In order to perform unsupervised variational learning from unlabled dialogs (to be detailed below), we need an inference model $q_\phi(h_{1:T}|u_{1:T},r_{1:T})$ to approximate the true posterior $p_\theta(h_{1:T}|u_{1:T},r_{1:T})$, which is defined as follows:

 where similarly we suppress the conditioning of $h_t$ on user utterances in the auto-regressive inference structure as shown in Eq.(\ref{posterior}) below.

-The \modelname{} model thus consists of two auto-regressive models - the generative model $p_\theta(h_{1:T}, r_{1:T}|u_{1:T})$ and the inference model $q_\phi(h_{1:T}|u_{1:T},r_{1:T})$, both initialized from GPT-2 but structured to be trained with different training sequences, as described below.
+The \modelname{} model thus consists of two auto-regressive models - the generative model $p_\theta(h_{1:T}, r_{1:T}|u_{1:T})$ and the inference model $q_\phi(h_{1:T}|u_{1:T},r_{1:T})$, both initialized from GPT-2 but structured to be trained with different training sequences, as described below. \revfirst{The two models in \modelname{} are denoted by \modelname{}-p and \modelname{}-q respectively}.